Meet the Survivors, Take Action!

 Program

-PART 1(2.5hours)
+PART 1(2.5hours) | Opening |

 Opening messages

-– from Daigo Fukuryu Maru Exhibition Hall
+MC: – from Daigo Fukuryu Maru Exhibition Hall WATANABE Rika

 Peace Boat